Hair that defies gravity.

 - The appropriately-named Spike from Ape Escape.

 - Sonic the Hedgehog, who has literally spiky hair in that he has quills.
+Taken up another notch with the messier quill arrangement in Sonic Boom.
+Curiously enough, Shadow also has that arrangement in Boom.

 - In Fancy Pants Adventures, Fancy Pants Man, despite him being a stick figure, has three large spikes for hair.